The vCenter Control Plane: Optimization, Sizing, and the “Hidden” Java Tax

 | X-Large | 24 | 56 GB | Massive environments |

-- Recommendation: Always start with Small (4 vCPU / 19GB RAM) for any cluster running production backups (Veeam/Rubrik) or monitoring tools.
-The overhead cost of 7GB of RAM is cheaper than the downtime of a crashed
+Recommendation: Always start with Small (4 vCPU / 19GB RAM) for any cluster running production backup tools (Veeam, Rubrik) or monitoring agents.
+The overhead cost of 7GB of RAM is cheaper than the downtime of a crashed vpxd service.
+The storage and backup implications of that vpxd crash are covered in the Immutable Backups 101 guide — specifically the section on what happens when the backup software loses its management endpoint mid-job.

 Database Mechanics: The Performance Killer

-- The Trap: Troubleshooting often leads engineers to crank this to Level 3 or 4 to “see more data.”
-They fix the issue but forget to revert the setting.
+VMware allows granular metric tracking across past day, week, month, and year intervals.
+By default this is Level 1.
+The trap: troubleshooting leads engineers to crank this to Level 3 or 4 to “see more data.”
+They fix the issue and forget to revert.

-- The Result: The internal Postgres database explodes in size.
-The disk I/O sub-system gets hammered writing millions of metric rows per hour, and the web interface (which reads from that same DB) locks up.
+The result: The internal Postgres database explodes in size.
+The I/O subsystem is hammered writing millions of metric rows per hour, and the web interface — which reads from that same database — locks up.
+Your monitoring tool created the problem it was trying to diagnose.

-Every vendor wants real estate in your UI.
-When you log in, vCenter has to load the UI extensions for your storage array, your backup software, your hardware vendor, and that legacy tool you uninstalled three years ago.
+Every vendor wants real estate in your vCenter UI.
+When you log in, vCenter loads UI extensions for your storage array, backup software, hardware vendor, and that legacy tool you uninstalled three years ago but whose plugin definition is still registered.

-The “Orphaned” Plugin Problem Uninstalling a tool often leaves the plugin definition behind. vCenter still tries to load it, waits for a timeout, and effectively hangs your login process.
+Uninstalling a tool often leaves the plugin definition behind. vCenter still tries to load it, waits for a timeout, and effectively hangs your login process.
+Eight-second login times are almost always a plugin hygiene problem before they are a sizing problem.

 - Look for extensions with names like

-com.dell.pluginorcom.netapp.pluginthat represent tools you no longer use. - Use the
+com.dell.pluginorcom.netapp.pluginrepresenting tools you no longer use - Use the UnregisterExtension method to remove them surgically

 Warning: The MOB is powerful.
 Deleting the wrong extension can break vCenter.
-Proceed with caution.
+Audit the list carefully and cross-reference against your active vendor tools before removing anything.

-If your vCenter crashes due to database corruption (the most common failure scenario), restoring a snapshot simply restores the corrupted database.
-You are back to square one.
+If your vCenter crashes due to database corruption — the most common failure scenario — restoring a snapshot restores the corrupted database.
+You are back to square one with a clean-looking VM running broken data.

-- Why it’s better: When you restore from a file-based backup, the installer spins up a brand new, clean appliance and then imports your data into it.
-This eliminates OS drift, file system corruption, and accumulated “junk” in the underlying photon OS.
+When you restore from a file-based backup, the installer spins up a brand new, clean appliance and imports your data into it.
+This eliminates OS drift, filesystem corruption, and accumulated junk in the underlying Photon OS — the three failure modes that snapshot restores preserve rather than fix.

 Optimization Strategy: